koseidiamond/KoseiHelper/README.md

 # Controllers

+### Debug Map Controller
+Allows you to customize the Debug Map.
+It has color options for most things, the ability to hide keys/berries/spawns, remove the red blink, or prevent the players from using it based on a flag.
 ### Counter/Slider Bar Controller
 Displays a customizable UI bar that shows the value of a counter/slider (integer/float) between 0 and a max value.
 This bar can render with the chosen color or with a custom image.
 ### Flag/Counter Refill Controller
 Allows customization of the flags/counters and hair color that Flag/Counter Refills give.
 ### IRL Controller
 Sets flags depending on the time of the day, day and month.
 For example, if it's 17:01, November 18th, the flags `kosei_irlMinute01`, `kosei_irlHour17`, `kosei_irlDay18` and `kosei_irlMonth11` will be set.
 It also sets the flags `kosei_irlMorning`, `kosei_irlAfternoon` and `kosei_irlNight`.
 It also has an option to adapt the darkness of the room to the current hour.
+It also sets a flag with the OS name of the user and check if they have a GamePad connected.
+You can see the flags with Mapping Utils.
 ### Custom Pause Controller
 Allows customization of the Pause Menu, disabling Retry, Save&Quit, disable pausing, killing player after pausing, or preventing the timer from running on rooms with the controller.
 ### Autoscroller Controller